google-research-datasets/Video-Timeline-Tags-ViTT/README.md

-# Video-Timeline-Tags-ViTT
+# Video Timeline Tags (ViTT)
 This repo provides the Video Timeline Tags (ViTT) dataset introduced in “Multimodal Pretraining for Dense Video Captioning”.
 If you find the data or paper useful for your own work, please consider citing:
 ```
 [...]
 ```

-This dataset consists of human produced segment-level annotations for 8,169 videos.
-Of these, 5,840 videos have been annotated once, and the rest of the videos have been annotated by 2 or more annotators.
-A total of 12,461 annotations are released in ```ViTT-annotations.json```.
-Below is an example annotation from the dataset:
+The ViTT dataset consists of human produced segment-level annotations for 8,169 videos.
+Of these, 5,840 videos have been annotated once, and the rest of the videos have been annotated twice or more.
+A total of 12,461 sets of annotations are released in ```ViTT-annotations.json```.
+Below is an example set of annotations from the dataset:
 ```
 {
   "id": "FmTp",